Do you ever find yourself struggling to stay on track and complete a task that you’ve wanted to do for a long time?

 So break the giant task into smaller steps and spend the majority of your time thinking about how to complete the next of those smaller steps.

-On the 1000 Day Solo I didn’t spend a lot of time thinking about the entire 1,600 km distance I needed to cover or even the distance I needed to cover in one day.
+On this canoe trip didn’t spend a lot of time thinking about the entire 1,600 km distance I needed to cover or even the distance I needed to cover in one day.

 The vast majority of my mental focus went towards figuring out how I was going to get my boat up the next set of rapids to avoid the worst of the current, the route I was going to take across the next bay to maximise the use of a tailwind, or how to set up camp to be secure in an approaching thunderstorm.